taed2-2425q1-gced-upc/TAED2_YOLOs/README.md

 Keep in mind that this pipeline is configured to run the training with a single epoch, so the weights generated will not be final and should not be considered the best results of the model.

+> [!IMPORTANT]
-> **Note**: The training stage can be executed using a GPU.
+> The training stage can be executed using a GPU.
 However, some specific GPUs (Apple, for example) are not detected.
 In that case, the training stage can take more or less 30'.

 Additionally, in the evaluation stage, only 10 images will be used to speed up the process.
 This means that each time the pipeline is run, the evaluation results may vary, since the images selected could be different in each run.